 Any time before your flight is at leisure.
-You will be transferred from your hotel to Beijing Daxing or Beijing Capital Airport, according to the departure time of your international flight.
+You will be transferred from your hotel to Shanghai Pudong or Shanghai Hongqiao Airport, according to the departure time of your international flight, arriving home either the same or following day.

 Late check-out is not included.
-Additional nights' before and after your tour can be arranged.
+Additional nights before and after your tour can be arranged.
 Please contact our Reservations team to book.